magikMaker/magik-server/README.md

 ## <a name="getting-started"></a>Getting Started

-Install the package (globally) and start the server:
+Install the package (globally) and start the server.

 ### npm
 ```sh